Lee Colt

 Present Life

 Lee arrived in New Alexandria on July 25, 1900.
 He spent his first few days in state getting the lay of the land.
 On July 29 of that year, he met his first real friend in the state, Lottie Gallagher.
 Lottie taught Lee all about the state and how best to make a living in it, and gave him lots of help and advice even after he nearly killed her with a wagon.
 After a series of misfortunes on their journey, Lottie jokingly called Lee her "bad luck charm."
 Lottie introduced Lee to many of his early friends in state, including Marvin Logue, Kathleen Muldoon, and Simon Thatcher.
+While all of these friends would eventually move on to greener pastures, they are still remembered fondly by Lee.

-Lee is currently the stable master in Armadillo, a position he took after a chance run-in with Cody Calloway, Emery Allen, and Mark Allen.
-He also became a regular patron at Outlaw's Rest during this time, where he met many of his current friends, including Raven "Crow"ley, Finley McCoy, Felix Mercer, and many others.
-Lee moved into Twin Rocks in new Austin in September of 1900.
-While at his new home, Lee regularly looks after the wild horses in the area, keeping tabs on the herds that pass through and taking care of any injured horses he comes across.
-He also keeps watch over a small herd composed of horses that people have asked him to take care of for them.
+He became a regular patron at Outlaw's Rest during the fall and Spring of 1900, where he met many of his early friends, including Raven "Crow"ley, Finley McCoy, Felix Mercer, and many others.
+Lee moved into Twin Rocks in New Austin in September of 1900, giving it the nickname "Shiloh" (a reference to the battle his father fought in, as well as to the hebrew word meaning "place of peace").
+While at Shiloh, Lee regularly looked after the wild horses in the area, keeping tabs on the herds that pass through and taking care of any injured horses he comes across.
+He also kept watch over a small herd composed of horses that people have asked him to take care of for them.
+Lee lived at Shiloh until January of 1903, when he moved his permanent residence to live with his partner Scarlet Storm at the farm she shares with her close friends in the East (though Lee maintains a camp out West in New Austin).

 Lee was involved in the Siege of Strawberry, a shootout that occurred in the Strawberry Sheriff's office when the Comanche led by War Buffalo sought to punish Felix Mercer for alleged insults he had made towards them.
 Lee was shot in the left shoulder and thigh, but survived the encounter.